BlaiseMuhirwa/flatnav/experiments/README.md

 - bigann
 - deep
 - text2image
+- msspacev
 ```
-These available datasets include three of the four Big-ANN Benchmark datasets we evaluate in our paper.
-The Microsoft SpaceV dataset is no longer available through the same public download link, so we do not include it here.
-We will provide instructions on how to access the SpaceV datasets shortly.
+Note that the Microsoft SpaceV Dataset is no longer available via the public link on the [Big-ANN Benchmarks](https://big-ann-benchmarks.com/neurips21.html) website.
+We instead access this dataset through the [SPTAG](https://github.com/microsoft/SPTAG) GitHub repository.